resin-io/balena-cli/doc/cli.markdown

 ## apps

+The 'apps' command was renamed to 'fleets', and 'apps' is now an alias.
+THE ALIAS WILL BE REMOVED in the next major version of the balena CLI (so that a different 'apps' command can be implemented in the future).
+Find out more at: <link to blog or wiki or docs website>

+For command usage, see 'balena help fleets'

+### Options

+#### -v, --verbose

+No-op since release v12.0.0

+## fleets

-list all your balena applications.
+List all your balena fleets.

-For detailed information on a particular application, use `balena app <application>` instead.
+For detailed information on a particular fleet, use `balena fleet <fleet>`

 Examples:

-	$ balena apps
+	$ balena fleets

 ### Options